redhat-ztp/openshift-acm-oot-drv/README.md

 To add you own drivers, you can follow the sample driver provided.

+1. Label the SNO nodes you want to deploy drivers onto.
+The sample driver, for example uses the `specialresource.openshift.io/intel-eth-800` label to select nodes to deploy onto.

-Create a Helm chart and the corresponding SpecialResource CR template file.
+2. Create a Helm chart and the corresponding SpecialResource CR template file.
 The playbooks will drive your SpecialResource CR with the following variables:
 - `item.name`: The name of the driver
 - `item.namespace`: The namespace where to apply your SpeialResource CR
 - `item.drivercontainer`: The driver container that will be pushed to the local registry